One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Experiments and Analysis

-\textbf{Setup.} We evaluate ScaleZero on the 26 games of the Atari 100k benchmark, a standard testbed for heterogeneous MTRL due to its diverse visual styles, action spaces, and game mechanics.
-We compare the single multi-task (MT) ScaleZero agent against a strong single-task (ST) UniZero baseline, where 26 separate models are trained for each game.
+\textbf{Setup.} We evaluate ScaleZero on the 26 games of the Atari 100k benchmark, a standard testbed for heterogeneous MTRL due to its diverse game mechanics.
+We compare one multi-task (MT) ScaleZero agent against the strong single-task (ST) UniZero baseline, where 26 separate models are trained for each game.
 Performance is measured using the standard Human-Normalized Score (HNS)~\citep{hms}, reporting both mean and median to capture overall capability.
-Experimental details are provided in Appendix~\ref{app:atari_exp}.
+Further experimental details are available in Appendix~\ref{app:atari_exp}.

-\textbf{Results.} As shown in \autoref{tab:main_results}, ScaleZero, as a single generalist agent, achieves a mean normalized score that surpasses the performance of 26 independently trained single-task specialists.
-This result demonstrates that ScaleZero effectively mitigates the negative interference observed in heterogeneous MTRL, enabling robust knowledge transfer.
-Notably, performance gains are particularly pronounced on notoriously difficult exploration tasks like \textit{Seaquest}---a game we identified as a primary failure case for baseline models in our initial diagnosis (Figure~\ref{fig:plasticity_loss}) While the median score is slightly lower, influenced by a few hard-exploration games, the higher mean score confirms the overall advantage and generalization of our approach.
+\textbf{Results.} As clearly summarized in \autoref{tab:main_results}, ScaleZero, as a single generalist agent, achieves a higher mean normalized score than the set of 26 independently trained single-task specialists.
+This result demonstrates that ScaleZero effectively mitigates the negative interference---a common challenge in heterogeneous MTRL, enabling positive knowledge transfer.
+Notably, performance gains are particularly marked on notoriously difficult exploration tasks like \textit{Seaquest}---a game we identified as a primary failure case for the baseline in our initial diagnosis (Figure~\ref{fig:plasticity_loss}) While the median score is marginally lower, influenced by a few hard-exploration games, the higher mean score confirms the overall advantage and generalization ability of our approach.